Bulguksa: National Treasure No. 27

-Treasure No.61
+Treasure No. 61

-According to the page referencing all National Treasure from South Korea, this is not the correct number nor there is any other national treasure in Bulguksa temple (the only other one being treasure number 126, which is an artefact found in one of the pagoda).

 This sarira pagoda (사리탑), or stupa, looks like a stone lantern.
 It stands 2.1 meters tall and is located at the left side of the front garden of Birojeon.
 The artifact was at one point taken to Japan in 1906 but was returned in 1933.
 It is from the Goryeo Dynasty, but shows the influence of Silla Dynasty art.

 A sarira is a container for the relics or remains of famous priests or royalty.
 It is said that this sarira contained the remains of eight priests or a queen.
 The three main features of the piece are the foundation stone, the main body, and the ornamental top.
 The foundation is an octagonal stone decorated with carvings.
 Atop this foundation is a circular stone incised with lotus motifs.
 The pillar supports of the main body are carved with a cloud motif while the main body is cylindrical and has four bas-reliefs of Buddha and bodhisattvas and are accompanied by flower motifs.
 The top of the pagoda has twelve sides which meet into a hexagonal shape.